dnmfarrell/jp/README.md

 ------------
 jp is a shell native program, that is, it is written in the same programming language used to program the shell.
 This has some benefits:

 1. Users of the program do not need to learn another DSL for programming jp.
-For example to make jp run under trace mode: `jp -b TRACE=1` (-b stands for "before execution").
+For example to make jp run under trace mode: `jp -b TRACE=1`
 2. Because jp runs in the shell, I did not have to anticipate all the ways in which users may which to change the program behavior, and build APIs for them, unlike if it was written in C, for example.
 Using the before or after hooks, users can pass in code which is eval'd.
+3. Being written in shell code in a single file, all users need to modify it is bash and a text editor.
+4. Learning to program jp means learning shell, which is a useful skill that users can employ to build their own programs, understand the command line better, and so on.

 Being shell native has some downsides too:
 1. Shell code's limited support for programming concepts like data structures, return values and so on make it difficult to create apps in